 #8 Broodle Griffon — 6 to 11 Inches

 Broodle Griffons stand between 6 and 11 inches tall.
 Typically, they weigh between 6 and 12 pounds.
 This cross between a Poodle and a Brussels Griffon may also be called brussapoo, brusapoo, brus-A-Poo or griffinpoo.

 The head of the Broodle Griffon can take after either parent, but it is seldom a mixture of both.
 This dog can have a wavy, smooth, or curly coat.

 If you are looking for a hypogenic dog, consider those with a curly coat.
 If the dog has a curly coat, expect to spend more time grooming it.
 This dog is eager to please her owners so that makes training much easier.

 Griffs have a high degree in intelligence and form an especially strong bond to their owners.
 As with many other toy breeds, potty-training and house breaking can take some extra time and effort.
 Broodle Griffons are very sensitive and they don’t respond well to harsh training methods.
 They are lovable and need to be loved in return.

-The mal-shi is a cross between the Maltese and the Shih Tzu breeds.
-They stand between 6 and 10 inches tall and should weigh between 6 and 12 pounds.
+The Mal-Shi is a cross between the Maltese and the Shih Tzu breeds.
+They stand between 6 and 10 inches tall and typically weigh between 6 and 12 pounds.
 Most are gutsy and gregarious and love people.
 Therefore, they often make great therapy dogs.
 This dog does best when he has a place to romp.

 #6 Chorkie — 6 to 9 Inches